 Boris Nemirov, global transfer pricing technology leader at Deloitte, compared the questionnaire to a survey in Cosmopolitan magazine, though it asks for much more detailed documentation from corporate tax departments.
 “It shows us how they’re responding and how far they are in the questionnaire,” he said.

 The country-by-country rules took effect in most OECD countries at the beginning of last year, and in the U.S. at the start of this year.

 Deloitte also showed off SEMOSS, Semantic Open Source Software, for analyzing health insurance claims.
-The technology has an alarming dimension, however, giving insurance claim agents access to genetic information on patients and allowing them to see whether conditions such as schizophrenia can be traced to their genetic makeup and other patients with similar genes.
-The technology makes use of open source data that is also available for medical research by scientists at the National Institutes of Health and other institutions.
+The technology has an alarming dimension, however, giving insurance claim analysts access to genetic information on patients and allowing them to see whether conditions such as schizophrenia can be traced to their genetic makeup and other patients with similar genes.
+The technology makes use of open source data that is also available for medical research by scientists at the National Institute of Health and other institutions.
 It can help insurance companies find more “efficient” treatments for “high-cost” patients.